Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Conclusion and Open Questions

-The results mentioned above are relevant for various research communities, such as quantum information, quantum control, and quantum computing.
-To elaborate, the existence of lower bounds on any channel recovery (Theorem~\ref{th:main_th} and Corollary~\ref{co:examples}) could be valuable in testing the performance of various optimization-based techniques in QEC to determine if optimal performance is reached.
-As discussed in Sec.~\ref{sec:Discussion}, these bounds may also have a broader interest in various domains of quantum information as they hold for any generalized distinguishability measure and between any two quantum channels.
-Multi-cycle bounds (Theorem~\ref{th:rec_ent_fid}) might also be useful in adaptive quantum information-theoretic protocols, where many calls to the noisy channel are made.
+The results mentioned above are relevant for various research communities, such as quantum error correction, quantum communication, quantum information, quantum control, and quantum computing.
+To elaborate, the existence of lower bounds on any channel recovery (Eqs.~\eqref{eqn:QEC_lower} and \eqref{eqn:main_spec_lower}, or more generally in Theorem~\ref{th:main_th} in Appendix~\ref{apx:gen_dist_meas}) could be valuable in testing the performance of various optimization-based techniques in QEC to determine if optimal performance is reached.
+As discussed in Section~\ref{sec:Discussion}, these bounds may also have a broader interest in various domains of quantum information as they hold for any generalized distinguishability measure and between any two quantum channels (see Appendix~\ref{apx:gen_dist_meas}).
+Multi-cycle bounds (Lemma~\ref{th:rec_ent_fid}) might also be useful in adaptive quantum information-theoretic protocols, where many calls to the noisy channel are made.
 The analysis made for the $[4,1]$ code of the amplitude-damping channel sheds light on what to expect when implementing such QEC codes in real-time quantum memories \cite{proctor2020detecting, majumder2020real}, while also providing an excited avenue in terms of outperformance in the incomplete knowledge scenario for multi-cycle recovery, which is quickly starting to become a reality \cite{cramer2016repeated}.
 Finally, implementing novel quantum control techniques, such as Hamiltonian amplification for continuous quantum systems \cite{arenz2020amplification}, might prove useful in controlling the coupling strength of the spectator system.
 Therefore, one can experimentally optimize over the selection of all possible spectator system parameters without physically changing the spectator system.

-There are many open question that follow.
-For example, although we showcased that the saturation condition of the lower bound in Lemma~\ref{le:gen_fund_lower} and Theorem~\ref{th:main_th} are equivalent to the saturation condition of the joint convexity property of generalized distinguishability measures under certain conditions, determining necessary and sufficient conditions for the latter becomes important for the achievability of the lower bound.

-It is interesting to see what the incomplete knowledge scenario might yield for other recovery techniques such as quantum error mitigation \cite{cao2021nisq}, dynamical decoupling, and quantum gate teleportation.
-Furthermore, it might be implemented in continuous (dynamical) recovery using Petz maps \cite{kwon2022reversing}.

-A further open problem is that of implementing the spacial variablitiy of the noise parameter in the recovery protocol.
-Various steps have already been made in e.g. \cite{klesse2005quantum, gupta2020integration}.